 5. Portuguese Water Dog

-The muscular Portuguese Water Dog is loyal and energetic.
+The muscular Portuguese Water Dog is loyal and energetic, and one of the big dogs that don't shed.
 Their coat sheds very little and they are considered a hypoallergenic breed, but the Portuguese Water Dog still requires regular grooming.

 As their name suggests, Porties are water lovers!
 They’re the perfect companion if you’re looking for a dog that enjoys the beach as much as you do.
 They require rigorous daily activity to keep them in tip-top shape.
 Overall though, Porties are easily adaptable to any living environment and make for affectionate family dogs!